ARM-software/ebbr/source/chapter4-firmware-media.rst

 ----------------

-The partition table must strictly conform to the UEFI specification and include a protective MBR authored exactly as described in [UEFI]_ § 5 (hybrid partitioning schemes are not permitted).
+The partition table must strictly conform to the UEFI specification and include a protective MBR authored exactly as described in [UEFI]_ § 5.3 (hybrid partitioning schemes are not permitted).

+Fixed-location firmware images must be protected by creating protective partition entries, or by placing GPT data structures away from the LBAs occupied by firmware,

-Protective partitions must have the Platform Required Attribute Flag set.
+Protective partitions are entries in the partition table that cover the LBA region occupied by firmware and have the 'Required Partition' attribute set.
+A protective partition must use a `PartitionTypeGUID` that identifies it as a firmware protective partition. (e.g., don't reuse a GUID used by non-protective partitions).
+There are no requirements on the contents or layout of the firmware protective partition.

+Placing GPT data structures away from firmware images can be accomplished by adjusting the GUID Partition Entry array location (adjusting the values of `PartitionEntryLBA` and `NumberOfPartitionEntries`, and `SizeOfPartitionEntry`), or by specifying the usable LBAs (Choosing `FirstUsableLBA`/`LastUsableLBA` to not overlap the fixed firmware location).
+See [UEFI]_ § 5.3.2.

+Given the choice, platforms should use protective partitions over adjusting the placement of GPT data structures because protective partitions provide explicit information about the protected region.

 .. _section-mbr-parts:

 MBR partitioning
 ^^^^^^^^^^^^^^^^

+If firmware is at a fixed location entirely within the first 1MiB of storage (<= LBA2047) then no protective partitions are required.
+If firmware resides in a fixed location outside the first 1MiB, then a protective partition must be used to cover the firmware LBAs.
-Protective partitions should have a partition type of 0xF8 unless some immutable feature of the platform makes this impossible.
+Protective partitions should have a partition type of 0xF8 unless an immutable feature of the platform makes this impossible.

+OS partitioning tools must not create partitions in the first 1MiB of the storage device, and must not remove protective partitions.

 .. _section-fw-partition-fs: